 GRDC Research Scholarship

-- Academic excellence of the applicant
+- academic excellence of the applicant;

-- Evidence of industry contribution or involvement
+- evidence of industry endorsement, contribution or involvement

-Key things to note:
+Key things to note

 - The application must be completed by the student (as opposed to the supervisor)